 - 7. Fit the adaptor bolts, using heavy gauge washers under the heads.
 Tighten the adapter bolts evenly around the adapter. - 8.
 Check the torque of each bolt in a clockwise direction around the bolt circle to ensure all the bolts are tight.
 Refer to the engine manufacturer's manual for correct tightening torque. - 9.
 Remove the alignment dowels.
-Fit the coupling bolts, using heavy gauge washers under the heads. - Tighten the bolts to fix the coupling disc to the flywheel in the sequence shown in Figure 15 on page 27. - 11.
-Check the torque of each bolt in a clockwise direction around the bolt circle to ensure all the bolts are tight. - 12.
-Remove the rotor support bracket, if supplied. - Replace all covers.
+Fit the coupling bolts, using heavy gauge washers under the heads. - Tighten the bolts to fix the coupling disc to the flywheel in the sequence shown below.

-FIGURE 15.
+FIGURE 11.
 FIXING SEQUENCE